openjdk/jdk/src/java.base/share/man/java.md

     :   Do not attempt to use shared class data.

 [`-XshowSettings`]{#-XshowSettings}
-:   Shows all settings and then continues.
+:   Shows all settings and continues if further action is specified;
+    otherwise, exits normally.

 [`-XshowSettings:`]{#-XshowSettings_}*category*
-:   Shows settings and continues.
-Possible *category* arguments for this option
+:   Shows settings and continues if further action is specified; otherwise,
-    include the following:
+    exits normally.
+Possible *category* arguments for this option include the following:

     `all`
     :   Shows all categories of settings in **verbose** detail.